ranma/arm-mcu/README.txt

        services for the STM32F4 MCU family.
 Use a common A/D test for all targets.
 Added button (momentary switch) services.
 Stopped using the STM32F1 Standard Peripheral Library.
 Use [26]CMSIS instead.
+       Added code to each of the assembly language startup files to call _exit() if main() returns.

 Git Repository